JennyTee/personal-peloton-live-ride-calendar/README.md

 7. Click into the code.gs file and delete all of the sample code in it
 8. Paste the code you copied in step 3 (CTRL + V)
 9. Save the file (File > Save)
-10. Enable the Google Calendar API:
+10. Enable the Google Calendar API.
+(This is needed for the script to run properly since some of the code uses methods from this library.)
 * Go to Resources > Advanced Google services
 * Scroll down to "Calendar API" and toggle the "off" switch to "on"
 * Click OK
 11. Follow the instructions in the code to a) add your custom filters, b) test the script, and c) set up a trigger to run the script automatically once per hour
-12. To test your filters, run the file manually once.
-To run manually:
-* Select "updateCalendar" from the select function dropdown (to the right of the bug icon)
-* Click the play button (triangle icon) to run the "updateCalendar" function
 * You will be prompted to authorize the script to access your calendar.
 Click on Review Permissions and choose your account.
 * You will see a security warning because Google has not verified this script.
 To bypass this warning, click on Advanced and then "Go to [whatever you named your project] (unsafe)"
 ** Note: There is not a way around this at this point in time.
 If you are uncomfortable granting access to your calendar for an unverified script, please do not proceeed.
 As with any script, it's a good idea to review the code before running anything so you know what it does.